Isometric core exercises focus on your abdominal muscles as you hold a position and squeeze your core muscle group.

 10. Tabletop Hold

-The Tabletop Hold is very similar to the Dead Bugs, but it is designed for a beginner that needs stronger core strengthening before adding extra moves to their rep.
+The Tabletop Hold is very similar to the Dead Bugs, but it's designed for a beginner that needs stronger core strengthening before adding extra moves to their rep.

 This move works the rectus and transverse ab groups and the hip flexors.